MaterializeInc/demos/antennas-kafka/README.md

 <br/>

-1. To begin with, Kafka needs to be up and running.
-You can reuse the [docker-compose](https://github.com/joacoc/antennas-manhattan/blob/Kafka/docker-compose.yml) code.
+1. To begin with, you will need a Kafka cluster.
+We will use [Upstash](https://upstash.com/) for this demo.
+If you don't have an account, you can [sign up](https://upstash.com/signup) for a free trial.

 <br/>